lentendu/DeltaMP/README.md

 To detect job terminated due to overpassing requested memory and/or time, compare the requested memory/time in the problematic step's script with the maximum used memory/runtime during job execution.
 To print job's record after execution, use `qacct` (grid Engine) or `sacct` (SLURM).

-For unsolved issues, send an email to lentendu@rhrk.uni-kl.de, including the .out and .err log files as well as the output of the qacct command for the problematic job.
+For unsolved issues, send an email to guillaume.lentendu@unine.ch, including the .out and .err log files as well as the output of the qacct command for the problematic job.

 ## References